-Cycles are still bullish, with the 6 month and 10-12 month cycles apparently in trending mode.
-This means that there are neither price projections nor…
+Cycles are still bullish, with the 6 month and 10-12 month cycles ideally due to top out concurrently in xxxx (subscriber version).
+The 6 month…

 The volatility subsided, but the range remained.
 4 picks dipped below their stops.
 Were they too tight?
 Or is this the beginning of the end for the longs.
 Time will tell.